 Setting realistic expectations is important.
 Here is what properly executed SMB SEO delivers across our client base:

 Our average client sees 312% organic traffic growth across the first 8 months of a managed SEO campaign.
-The businesses that see the strongest results treat SEO as an investment rather than a cost — and stay consistent through the early months when results are still building.
+The businesses that see the strongest results are those that treat SEO as an investment rather than a cost -- and stay consistent through the early months when results are still building.

 Related reading